-When I got back I wrote a note to Mrs. Faulk, sharing with her a letter the Coach wrote me.
-After having a particularly rough night on an Outpost in Korea, I wrote Coach about it-Marine to Marine.
-His reply letter, which is in my bible at home, was exactly like all the letters he wrote to his St. Agnes men in service in World War II-full of encouragement and understanding, peppered with news about the St. Agnes sports teams, and mentioning the excitement that occurred when a fire broke out in the Men's House.
+When I got back I wrote a note to Mrs. Faulk sharing with her a 1953 letter the Coach wrote in response to one I sent him describing a particularly rough night on an Outpost in Korea.
+His "Marine to Marine" reply, which is in my bible at home, was also like all the letters he wrote to his St. Agnes men in service in World War II-full of encouragement and understanding, peppered with news about the St. Agnes sports teams, and the excitement that occurred when a fire broke out in the Men's House.